-Since my husband can’t have gluten, there’s g-free goodies in the mix too…like these easy pistachio cookies:
+Since my husband can’t have gluten, there will always be g-free goodies in the mix…like these easy pistachio cookies:

-They’re sooooo good and easy…find the recipe HERE.
+They’re sooooo delicious and easy…find the recipe HERE.

 I hope you enjoy these treats I make again and again, and I would also love to hear about your own family favs!